htramu/htk.github.io/_posts/2024-03-25-Whispers in the Wild.md

 ![Picture 3](/assets/wiw_3.png)
 ![Picture 4](/assets/wiw_4.png)

 This is a submission for [Easter Jam 2024](https://itch.io/jam/easter-jam-2024), developed using the Unity engine.
 The overall theme for the game jam was "hunting" and the jam ran for a week.
+The game aimed to be a 3rd person 3D auditory hunting game, where the player follows audio cues of animals and catches them with a rhythm mini-game.

 Our team consisted of nine people, including me.